wooxist/ai-instructions/book/02-questions.md

 - Socratic Questioning Techniques.
 (2018).
 The Foundation for Critical Thinking.
 - Roediger, H. L., & Butler, A. C. (2011).
 The critical role of retrieval practice in long-term retention.
 Trends in cognitive sciences, 15(1), 20-27.
 - Anthropic.
 (2023).
 Advanced Prompting Techniques. https://docs.anthropic.com/claude/docs/advanced-prompting
+ - Tversky, A., & Kahneman, D. (1981).
+The framing of decisions and the psychology of choice.
+Science, 211(4481), 453–458.
+ - Grice, H. P. (1975).
+Logic and Conversation.
+In P. Cole & J. L. Morgan (Eds.), Syntax and Semantics, Vol. 3: Speech Acts.
+Academic Press.
+ - Fitzpatrick, R. (2013).
+The Mom Test: How to talk to customers & learn if your business is a good idea when everyone is lying to you.
+CreateSpace.
+ - Portigal, S. (2013).
+Interviewing Users: How to Uncover Compelling Insights.
+Rosenfeld Media.
+ - OpenAI.
+(2024).
+Prompt Engineering Best Practices. https://platform.openai.com/docs/guides/prompt-engineering

 ---